MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-report-vat.md

 ---
-title: Manage GST Reporting to Tax Authorities| Microsoft Docs
+title: Submit GST Reports to Tax Authorities| Microsoft Docs
-description: Learn how to prepare a report that lists GST from sales during a period, and submit the report to a tax authority.
+description: Learn how to prepare reports that lists GST from sales during a period, or from sales and purchases, and submit the report to a tax authority.
-services: project-madeira
-documentationcenter:
 author: bholtorf
 ms.service: dynamics365-financials
 ms.topic: article